-If there’s a ’21 Corolla TRD and it gets the 1.8-liter supercharged four, expect it to rate around 26/33/29 mpg.
-Toyota would likely recommend, though not require, premium-grade 91-octane for the TRD and continue to specify regular-grade 87-octane for the other ’21 Corollas, including the hybrid.
+If there’s a ’21 Corolla GR, look for ratings of around 26/33/29 mpg.
+Toyota would likely recommend, and maybe require, premium-grade 91-octane for the GR and continue to specify regular-grade 87-octane for the other ’21 Corollas, including the hybrid.

-Among sedans, the LE would likely return as the most popular Corolla model.
-It would include 16-inch wheels (up from the L’s 15s), single-zone automatic climate control, 8-inch touchscreen, and remote entry.
-The Hybrid LE would have similar features while adding LED taillights and keyless access with pushbutton ignition.
+The most popular ’21 Corolla will again be the LE sedan and it’ll build on the L trim’s standard equipment with features already mentioned, plus single-zone automatic climate control and remote keyless entry.
+The ’21 Corolla Hybrid LE would have similar features while adding LED taillights and keyless access with pushbutton ignition.

-Expect the release date for the 2021 Toyota Corolla to be in the fall of 2020.
+Barring pandemic-related delays expect a 2021 Toyota Corolla release date in the fall of 2020.

 Honda Civic, Hyundai Elantra, Kia Forte, Mazda 3, Nissan Sentra, Subaru Impreza, Volkswagen Golf and Jetta